bivanbi/journey-into-kubernetes/README.md

 3.2 [Pod with Service](pods/single-container-pod-with-service.md) - expose a pod to the outside world on a specific port.

+## 4. Simple Deployment

+In the previous section, we manually created pods.
+This is not how it is meant to be.
+Pods are sort of 'one-shot' objects, they are meant to be managed by higher-level objects like `Deployments`, `StatefulSets` etc., and come with some limitations:

+- pods are not automatically re-created if they are killed.
+- only some properties of pods can be updated by applying updated Pod manifest, for everything else they need to be deleted and re-created.

+This is where Deployments come into the picture.
+Deployments can create, re-create / update and even roll back the pods.
+They can also manage ReplicaSets to maintain a certain number of replicas of a pod.

+4.1 [Simple Deployment](deployments/simple-deployment.md) - create a deployment with a single replica.

 ## Tools

 - [k9s](https://k9scli.io/) - Terminal UI to interact with your Kubernetes clusters.
 Absolute must-have.